VertexF/ObsidianNotes/Vaulty/2 - Source Material/Article/Vertex buffers.md

 Not all types take up simply 1 slot in the shader.
 The x64 version of vec3 called dvec3 actually take up 2 slots.
 If you need something like this look at the OpenGL layout qualifers https://wikis.khronos.org/opengl/Layout_Qualifier_(GLSL).
 ##### Vertex data
+There isn't much to be said here about vertex data.
+This could be just position or other stuff.
+For this tutorial we are creating colour and position with a Vertex struct that contains these data types.

+This will eventually come from models so this isn't important really.